-An impairment loss is recognized whenever the carrying amount of an asset or its cashgenerating unit exceeds its recoverable amount.
+An impairment loss is recognized whenever the carrying amount of an asset or its cash generating unit exceeds its recoverable amount.
 All impairment losses are recognized in profit or loss.

 The recoverable amount is the greater of the asset's fair value less cost to sell and value in use.
 Fair value less cost to sell is the amount obtainable from the sale of an asset in an arm's length transaction between knowledgeable, willing parties less cost of disposal.

-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
+In assessing value in use, the estimated future cash flows discounted to their present value using a pre-tax discount rate that reflects an-rent assessments of the time value of money and the risks specific to the for an asset that does not gena-ate cash inflows largely independent of those from other assets, the recoverable amount is determined for the cash-generating unit to which the asset belongs.

-An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation and amortization, if no impairment loss had been recognized.
+An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable.
+An impairment IOS is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, of depreciation and amortization, if no impairment loss had recognized.
 All reversals of impairment are recognized in profit or loss.